-- Adhering to this policy at all times during periods of remote learning - Reporting any health and safety incidents to the health and safety co-ordinator and asking for guidance as appropriate - Reporting any safeguarding incidents to the DSL and asking for guidance as appropriate - Taking part in any training conducted to meet the requirements of this policy, including training on how to use the necessary electronic equipment and software - Reporting any dangers or potential dangers they identify, as well as any concerns they may have about remote learning, to the Headteacher - Reporting any defects on school-owned equipment used for remote learning to a Network Manager - Adhering to the Staff Code of Conduct at all times
+- Adhering to this policy at all times during periods of remote learning - Maintaining the agreed remote learning platform and uploading work linked to the curriculum covered in school - Maintaining online communications in line with the school expectations during remote learning periods - Reporting any health and safety incidents to the health and safety co-ordinator and asking for guidance as appropriate - Reporting any safeguarding incidents to the DSL and asking for guidance as appropriate - Taking part in any training conducted to meet the requirements of this policy, including training on how to use the necessary electronic equipment and software - Reporting any dangers or potential dangers they identify, as well as any concerns they may have about remote learning, to the Headteacher/Head of School - Reporting any defects on school-owned equipment used for remote learning to a Network Manager - Adhering to the Staff Code of Conduct at all times - Working with the Headteacher/Head of School to agree a solution focused approach when establishing remote learning. - Participating positively in the delivery of remote learning, feedback or planning of learning as part of the teaching team, depending on the individual circumstances at home roles will be assigned across the team.